JialuZhang/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Jialu Zhang is a sixth-year CS PhD student at Yale University, advised by Ruzica Piskac **sd**.
+Jialu Zhang is a sixth-year CS PhD student at Yale University, advised by Ruzica Piskac.
 His research interests My research interests lie in programming languages and software engineering.
 I focus on automatically preventing, detecting, and repairing crucial errors in programs across different fields such as systems, software engineering and CS education.
 # In Summer 2021 and Summer 2022, he interned at RiSE and Prose Team at Microsoft Research, mentored by Sumit Gluwani, Shuvendu Lahiri, Todd Mytkowicz, Jose Cambronero and Vu Le.